TSCMC/TSCMC.github.io/areas/uctl/kurageshima-and-nozomigaoka.md

 ﻿---
 layout: default
 title: Kurageshima and Nozomigaoka
-description: Territory of the UCL
+description: Territory of the UCTL
+country: uctl
 ---

 # Kurageshima and Nozomigaoka

-Kurageshima and Nozomigaoka is an area to the northeast of [Yayajima](yayajima), built by the [Floating Moonlight City](fmcity) as its colony, and now administered by the [UCL](united-cities-of-leightonsy) as a territory.
+Kurageshima and Nozomigaoka is an area to the northeast of [Yayajima](yayajima), built by the [Floating Moonlight City](fmcity) as its colony, and now administered by the [UCTL](united-cities-of-touyou-leightonsy) as a territory.
 Despite this, Floating Moonlight City still effectively governs this territory, as the city owned and administered this territory as a colony since long before the formation of the union.
 Although the two were developed together, they serve very different purposes.

 ## Kurageshima

 クラゲ島/쿠라게시마<br>
 Kurageshima is an island located in the east part of the region, it was extensively terraformed to be completely flat at just 1 block above sea level.
 The island was developed to serve as the home of Lacon's factories and farms, but only the bamboo farm has been built here so far.<br>
 The island is also home to a small turtle sanctuary.<br>
 The name translates to "Jellyfish Island" and is a reference to a song (linked below).
 [![Link to Koronba's .](https://img.youtube.com/vi/pskoRCJytR8/0.jpg)](https://www.youtube.com/watch?v=pskoRCJytR8)